 High value homes can have their quirks

 A glorious Victorian property might have less-than-glorious Victorian plumbing.
 Something as simple as a burst pipe can cause real damage to your home and your possessions.

 If, like many high value home owners, you’re currently under-insured , that burst pipe could put you seriously out-of-pocket.
-With Aon Private Clients, you know you’re not getting a standard home insurance solution.
+With Aon's Private Clients Team, you know you’re not getting a standard home insurance solution.
 We will arrange specialist cover to give you peace of mind that your home, and what’s in it, are protected should the worst happen.

 We’re here for you

 Our team of Client Managers work with a broad range of insurers to help you find the cover that will keep what’s most important to you protected.

 Cover for home office equipment and outdoor items